Mariateresa Bonanotte

 The Monumental Cemetery of Milan was established in 1866 and is among the most important ones in Italy and Europe because of its architecture and the very high artistic value of the sculptures it contains.

-At the center of the cemetery's front elevation is the Famedio, or "Temple of Fame" intended as a place for the burial, celebration and remembrance of Milanese people of origin or adoption who contributed to the city and Italy glory: the "illustri" citizens who elevated themselves for literary, artistic, scientific merits or distinguished deeds; the "well-deserving" ones, who by their own virtues have brought benefit and fame to the city; and the "distinguished in the history of their country" ones, who have contributed to national evolution, e.g., Arturo Toscanini, Giuseppe Verdi, Alessandro Manzoni, Dario Fo and Franca Rame, Carla Fracci to name but a few.
+At the center of the cemetery's front elevation is the Famedio, or "Temple of Fame", a place for the burial, celebration and remembrance of Milanese, by birth or adoption, who made the city and Italy illustrious: the ‘illustrious’ for literary, artistic, scientific merits or distinguished acts, the ‘well-deserving’ who brought benefits and fame to the city, and the ‘notables in the national history’ who contributed to the country’s development, such as Arturo Toscanini, Giuseppe Verdi, Alessandro Manzoni, Dario Fo, Franca Rame, and Carla Fracci.

-The wonderful works of art that adorn the tombs are by important artists such as Lucio Fontana, Medardo Rosso, and Giò Pomodoro.
-The chapels are also true works of art, designed by important names in the world of Milanese and decorated with fine sculptures and architecture.
+The wonderful works of art adorning the tombs are by important artists such as Lucio Fontana, Medardo Rosso, and Giò Pomodoro.
+The chapels are also true works of art, designed by prominent figures from the Milanese architectural scene, and enriched with fine sculptures and decorative elements.

-The Municipality of Milan organizes free guided tours to promote and enhance the Monumental Cemetery, considered at the European level as a real "Open-air Museum" for its historical character and the artistic value of the works and illustrious people who have linked their names to the history of Milan and Italy.
+The Municipality of Milan organizes free guided tours to promote and enhance the Monumental Cemetery, considered an important cultural attraction for its historical significance and the artistic value of the works and figures connected to the history of Milan and of Italy as a whole.

 The Monumental Cemetery in Staglieno, Genova